 Title and MetadataLink to this section

-- Title: This is the title of the page that displays on the website.
+- Title: The title that displays on your live website.

-- Description: A description of the page is displayed by search engines if the page comes up as a search result.
+- Description: Displayed by search engines if the page comes up as a search result.

-- Tags: Tags are used in OU Campus to filter content, and (depending on your site design) are often used to categorize news and search results as well.
-Type into the field to enter tags; any preexisting tags on the site appear in the dropdown to choose from, but you can also add new tags to the page.
+- Tags: Tags in OU Campus filter content, and (depending on your site design) are used to categorize news and search results.
+Type into the field to enter tags; any preexisting tags appear in the dropdown, but you can also add new tags to the page.
 Depending on the tag access settings, your choice of tags may be restricted.

-Other commonly-used fields include Author (common on news and blog articles) and Keywords (used for limited SEO purposes).
+Other commonly-used fields include Author (common on news and blog articles) and Keywords (used for limited search engine optimization [SEO] purposes).

 Custom SettingsLink to this section

-Custom settings vary widely, not just from site to site but from page type to page type; therefore, if you have questions about a specific field, we recommend contacting an administrator at your institution.
+Custom settings vary from site to site and from page type to page type; therefore, if you have questions about a specific field, we recommend contacting an administrator at your institution.
 Some commonly-used fields include:

-- Page Heading: Used for the title displayed on the page itself.
+- Page Heading: The title that displays on the page itself.

-- Page Type and Column Options: Many pages have the option to be displayed as a one-, two-, or three-column layout, with additional options for configuring the columns' content.
+- Page Type and Column Options: Display as a one-, two-, or three-column layout, with additional options for configuring the columns' content.

-- Additional Editable Regions: Optional editable regions that can be enabled or disabled for a page.
+- Additional Editable Regions: Enable or disable editable regions for a page.

 - Image Slider Region: Add an image gallery asset to the page.

 Click Save to save any changes.
-Just like editing page content, the page must be published for changes to appear on the live website.
+Just like editing page content, you must click Publish for changes to appear on the live website.